hieu6/curioushieu/content/post/whats-important.md

 date: 2022-05-25T02:33:45.525Z
 thumbnail: /images/uploads/j-v-8konjx6dy4g-unsplash.jpeg
 ---
-i often wish there were more time to ask questions in later stage interviews.

 ## the manager

-* what advice would you give early career you?
 * where do you hope your department will be in a year? what is currently blocking you from getting there?
 * what's an example of a time you gave critical feedback to one of your own supervisors? how did you deliver it?
 * what's an example of when you received critical feedback? how do you prefer to receive critical feedback?